staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 ### Add a 360 video player
 _Look in Chapter 3 for inspiration_

-1. Place a 360 video in the Assets/StreamingAssets folder.
+1. Place a 360 video in the Assets/_Presenter/_Your Project/Video folder.

-2. Open Assets/_Presenter/_Your Project/Video and duplicate the "Mandalorian Video" media reference and rename it.
-Then while having it selected, in the inspector change the Media Reference to be the exact same name of the video file in the streamingAssets folder.

-3. If your 360 video is in stereo, change the Stereo Packing setting to Top Bottom (It's usually this packing).

-4. From Assets/_Presenter/Prefabs, nest a "360 Player" prefab under a "Chapter" prefab in your scene.
+2. From Assets/_Presenter/Prefabs, nest a "360 Player" prefab under a "Chapter" prefab in your scene.

-5. In the inspector for the 360 Player assign the Media Reference you created before under Settings > Source > Media Reference.
+3. In the inspector for the 360 Player, in the Media Player section click the little folder icon and select Browse and select your imported video.

 ### Add custom objects to a chapter